tiwarianirudh/eid-fall2017/Project1/README.md

 ### Author: *Anirudh Tiwari*
 ### University of Colorado Boulder

 **Project Description and Implementation**
->Interface DHT22 Sensor with Raspberry Pi3
+>1.
+Interface DHT22 Sensor with Raspberry Pi3

->The GUI is created to show values values for temperature, humidity, date and time, average values, alarm indications, progress-bar indications and graphs.
+>2.
+The GUI is created to show values values for temperature, humidity, date and time, average values, alarm indications, progress-bar indications and graphs.

->The temperature and humidity values are refreshed for every "Refresh" button click.
+>3.
+The temperature and humidity values are refreshed for every "Refresh" button click.

->The average values until the last event of data capture are shown for humidity and temperature sensor values.
+>4.
+The average values until the last event of data capture are shown for humidity and temperature sensor values.

->A .csv file is created for storing the obtained values from the sensor.
+>5.
+A .csv file is created for storing the obtained values from the sensor.

->Graph for Temperature and Humidity values can be plotted until the last event of data capture by pressing the Generate Graph button.
+>6.
+Graph for Temperature and Humidity values can be plotted until the last event of data capture by pressing the Generate Graph button.

->User can set optimum values for temperature and humidity to activate the visual-alarm.
+>7.
+User can set optimum values for temperature and humidity to activate the visual-alarm.

->Visual alarm in the form of color change is implemented for the alarm-activation values entered by the user or the default values set.
+>8.
+Visual alarm in the form of color change is implemented for the alarm-activation values entered by the user or the default values set.

->The alarm activations is shown by RED color, while GREEN indicates the safe-value.
+>9.
+The alarm activations is shown by RED color, while GREEN indicates the safe-value.

->The alarm color is set to BLACK if no data is sensed by the sensor indicating the error.
+>10.
+The alarm color is set to BLACK if no data is sensed by the sensor indicating the error.

->The progress bar indicates the %value for obtained humidity and temperature data on a scale of 100.
+>11.
+The progress bar indicates the %value for obtained humidity and temperature data on a scale of 100.

->The close button terminates the Sensor Data Application.
+>12.
+The close button terminates the Sensor Data Application.

 **Instructions Followed**
->Raspberry Pi is flashed with Raspbian Stretch OS.
+>1.
+Raspberry Pi is flashed with Raspbian Stretch OS.

->To support remote development and demonstration, VNC viewer is setup.
+>2.
+To support remote development and demonstration, VNC viewer is setup.

->PyQt5 library is installed on the Raspberry Pi.
+>3.
+PyQt5 library is installed on the Raspberry Pi.

->Pin Connections: PIN1:VCC | PIN6:GROUND | PIN7:DATA.
+>4.
+Pin Connections: PIN1:VCC | PIN6:GROUND | PIN7:DATA.

->The following command is used to generate the python code from the .ui file from GUI created in QtCreator: pyuic5 -x mainwindow.ui -o project1.py
+>5.
+The following command is used to generate the python code from the .ui file from GUI created in QtCreator: pyuic5 -x mainwindow.ui -o project1.py

->The following command is used to run the python-code: python3 project1.py
+>6.
+The following command is used to run the python-code: python3 project1.py

 **Project Features for Extra-Credits**